Setup and Installation

 After you have adjusted the 4 anchor bolts and secured them with lock nuts on the U pipe you are now ready to attach the jet pump plate to the jet ski pump.

-ATTENTION: If you have a Yamaha jet ski, you will need to adjust the ride plate and lowering it by .25in (6mm) in order for the U pipe to have clearance to connect to the jet plate.
+ATTENTION: If you have a Yamaha jet ski, you will need to adjust the ride plate by lowering it 1/4in (6mm) in order for the U pipe to have clearance to connect to the jet plate.
 Loosen all 4 bolts for the ride plate (about half way).
 Insert the two plastic horseshoe shims around the 2 rear bolts.
 Tighten all 4 ride plate bolts.

-ATTENTION: If you have a Seadoo with a 3 bolt pump patern you will need a special spacer before you are able to mount the jet pump plate.
+ATTENTION: If you have a Sea-Doo with a 3 bolt pump pattern you will need a special spacer before you are able to mount the jet pump plate.
 You should have received this spacer plate with your order.

 Simply place the plate against the exposed jet pump and match the holes of your jet pump with the holes on the plate.
 Use the included bolts that came with the plate.